Macchina-CLI/macchina/README.md

 ## Changelog <a name="change"></a>

-- Faster implementation for printing memory usage: read from `/proc/meminfo` instead of running commands and relying on awk.
-- Faster implementation for printing package count: newer implementation only relies on the output of one `pacman -Qq` instead of `pacman -Qq | wc -l`
-> New implementations are __~5.4 ms faster__!
-- Under the hood improvements
+- __main.rs rework__: utilize clap for parsing command line arguments to optimize and automate the process
+- __Drop --short-cpu argument__: this argument has been removed due to the fact that there are thousands of processor model names and previous implementation only worked on Intel Core CPUs
+- Miscellaneous changes

 ---